typegoose/typegoose/github-page/_guides/quick-start-guide.md

 // "document" has proper types of KittenClass
 ```

-Please note that `new Kitten({})` & `Kitten.create({})` has no types of KittenClass, because typegoose doesn't modify functions of mongoose
+Please note that `new Kitten({})` & `Kitten.create({})` has no types of KittenClass, because Typegoose doesn't modify functions of Mongoose.

 ## Do's and Don'ts of Typegoose

-- Typegoose is a wrapper for mongoose's models
+- Typegoose is a wrapper for Mongoose's models
-- Typegoose aims to not modify any functions of mongoose
+- Typegoose aims to not modify any functions of Mongoose
-- Typegoose aims to get mongoose's models to be stable through type-information
+- Typegoose aims to get Mongoose's models to be stable through type-information
-- Typegoose aims to make mongoose more usable by making the models more type-rich with TypeScript
+- Typegoose aims to make Mongoose more usable by making the models more type-rich with TypeScript
-- Decorated schema configuration classes (like KittenClass above) must use explicit type declaration
+- Decorated schema configuration classes (like KittenClass above) must use explicit type declarations